 The first month of beard growth can be doubtful and challenging especially if you are new to growing a beard.
 Below is a complete guide on maintenance and everything else you need to know.

 So, how long is a 4-week or 1-month beard?
-On average a 4 week or 1-month beard is approximately 1/2 inch in length.
-Due to different facial hair growth rates, your 4 week or 1-month beard may be longer or shorter than 1/2 an inch.
-At the 1-month beard stage you do not need beard oils, and shampoos unless you have dry skin in this case a beard oil will help, you may need a beard brush.
+On average, a 4-week or 1-month beard measures approximately 1/2 inch in length.
+However, due to varying facial hair growth rates, your 4-week or 1-month beard might be longer or shorter than 1/2 an inch.
+At this stage, using beard oils and shampoos isn’t necessary unless you have dry skin, in which case, a beard oil can be helpful.
+You might find a beard brush beneficial.

-As matter of fact, the one-month beard growth stage is the hardest in the beard growth stage, most men give up at this stage due to the challenges involved.
+In fact, the one-month beard growth stage is often the toughest in the beard growth process.
+Many men tend to give up during this stage due to the challenges it presents.

 How to grow and take Care of a 1 month Beard

-As stated above the average rate of beard growth is 1/2 an inch per month, however, there are some men who grow beard faster or slower than the average length.
+As mentioned earlier, the average rate of beard growth stands at 1/2 an inch per month.
+However, this rate varies among individuals, with some men experiencing faster or slower growth than the average length.

-For instance, there are men whose facia hair will be longer than 1/2 inch at the end of the four weeks, while others will have a beard shorter than 1/2 inch.
+For instance, certain individuals might have facial hair longer than 1/2 inch after four weeks, while others might possess a beard shorter than 1/2 inch.

-The rate of beard growth is solely affected by race, genetics, age and the beard growth hormones [androgens].
+The pace of beard growth is primarily influenced by race, genetics, age, and the presence of beard growth hormones (androgens).

 For instance, both African and Caucasian males beard grows at a faster rate than Asians and Native Americans.